rook512/operation-dolittle/readme.md

 ## Development

-To run, run the two following commands in sepparate console windows:
+To run, run the following command in the console:

     yarn start
-    yarn view

 If its your first time running it, run the following command first: